 Incorrect or Inadequate Diagnosis

 First, it’s important to confirm a correct diagnosis of depression.
 A failure to correctly and precisely identify the actual subtype of depression, such as atypical, psychotic, bipolar, or melancholic depression, can impact treatment outcomes.
-As mentioned above, misdiagnosis may also include failure to identify a comorbid medical condition, including hypothyroidism, anemia, substance abuse disorders, or eating disorders, which can worsen depression or may be the underlying cause of the treatment-resistant depression.
+As mentioned above, misdiagnosis may also include failure to identify a comorbid medical condition, including hypothyroidism, anemia, substance abuse disorders, or eating disorders, which can worsen depression or maybe the underlying cause of the treatment-resistant depression.

 Other times, a patient may not comply or adhere to their prescribed treatment.
 Not staying on prescribed antidepressants long enough, skipping doses, unpleasant antidepressant side effects, and drug interactions can all lead to a treatment-resistant depression diagnosis.